The Ivy Coach Daily

 January 5, 2009

 Jessica: “Should I like write on the cover page of like the graded paper?
 You know, like Union College Supplement – Graded Paper?”

-“You can write ‘Union College Supplement – Graded Paper,’ but please delete the word ‘like’ as this is not appropriate for oral or written speech except when you’re saying that you’re very fond of something or when you want to refer to something that is similar to something else.”
+Ivy Coach: “You can write ‘Union College Supplement – Graded Paper,’ but please delete the word ‘like’ as this is not appropriate for oral or written speech except when you’re saying that you’re fond of something or when you want to refer to something that is similar to something else.”

-When hearing students speak with filler words and sounds or rising inflections, there’s always the concern that admissions counselors or alumni interviewers will be distracted as to what the student is trying to convey.
-But aside from that, the interviewer can become easily frustrated and even annoyed.
+When hearing students speak with filler words and sounds or rising inflections, there’s always the concern that admissions officers or alumni interviewers will be distracted as to what the student is trying to convey.
+But aside from that, the interviewer can become easily frustrated.
 Since the college interview is a chance for the applicant to make the interviewer aware of all that the student can contribute to the campus community, this becomes an opportunity lost.

 All is not lost if students are made aware of their speech habits as only then can they correct them.
 All they need to do is to think before they speak.
 In the college admissions process and in life, people tend to judge your character on how well you express yourself.
 When you take the moment and think before you speak, you can not only improve your speech habits but you can also gain the respect and admiration of others.

 You are permitted to use www.ivycoach.com (including the content of the Blog) for your personal, non-commercial use only.
 You must not copy, download, print, or otherwise distribute the content on our site without the prior written consent of Ivy Coach, Inc.